BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 tags:
 - Objectives
 ---
-You have learned how to create your own events, test them on the server directly without a conversation, and integrate an event into your own conversations.
+In the last tutorial you learned to create and use events.
-This section is about objectives.
-Objectives are tasks which you can assign to a player or a group for example a collect or fishing task.
+This tutorial is about objectives.
+Objectives are tasks which you can assign to a player.
+For example breaking blocks or fishing fish.
 The possibilities are nearly endless!
-You will learn about that in this section.
+You will learn about these in this tutorial.

 <div class="grid" markdown>
 !!! danger "Requirements"